Updated on March 3rd, 2025 by Felix Martinez

 Source: Investor Presentation

-One way Genuine Parts has captured market share in this space has historically been acquisitions.
-It frequently acquires smaller companies, in the U.S. and in the international markets, to boost market share in existing categories or expand in new areas.
-Genuine Parts has made several acquisitions over the course of its history.
+One way the company has historically captured market share in this space has been through acquisitions.
+It has made several acquisitions throughout its history.

 Competitive Advantages & Recession Performance

 The biggest challenge facing the retail industry right now, is the threat of e-commerce competition.
-But automotive parts retailers such as NAPA are not exposed to this risk.
+However, automotive parts retailers like NAPA are not exposed to this risk.

 Automotive repairs are often complex, challenging tasks.
-NAPA is a leading brand, thanks in part to its reputation for quality products and service.
-It is valuable for customers to be able to ask questions to qualified staff, which gives Genuine Parts a competitive advantage.
+NAPA is a leading brand, thanks partly to its reputation for quality products and service.
+Customers value being able to ask questions to qualified staff, which gives Genuine Parts a competitive advantage.

 Genuine Parts has a leadership position across its businesses.
-All four of its operating segments represent the #1 or #2 brand in its respective category.
-This leads to a strong brand, and steady demand from customers.
+All four of its operating segments represent the #1 or #2 brand in their respective categories, leading to a strong brand and steady customer demand.

 Genuine Parts’ earnings-per-share during the Great Recession are below: